-Revenue: Total proportionate revenue for the year ended 31 December 2021 amounted to QR 20.2 billion, with a significant increase of 77% over last year.
-On the other hand, the reported revenue according to IFRS 11 amounted to QR 14.2 billion, with a notable increase of 91% versus last year.
+Revenue: Total proportionate revenue2 for the year ended 31 December 2022 amounted to QR 25.8 billion, with a significant increase of 28% over last year.
+On the other hand, the reported revenue3 according to IFRS 11 amounted to QR 18.8 billion, with a notable increase of 33% versus last year.

-The sizeable growth in Group revenue (based on non-IFRS based proportionate consolidation) during the current year was mainly driven by several factors both external and internal to the business.
-Mainly positive macroeconomic climate contributed towards elevated demand, with supply remained muted due to lowered operating rates amid natural disasters; lesser inventory levels; and constrained supply chain situation.
-All of these macro imbalances acted as a catalyst in higher product price trajectories across all the segments during the year.
-Blended product prices at the Group level, increased by 58% compared to last year, translating into an increase of QR 8.5 billion in Group's net earnings versus last year.
+This sizeable growth in Group revenue (based on non-IFRS based proportionate consolidation) during the current year was mainly attributed to elevated average realized selling prices, which increased by 18% versus last year, and translated into an increase of QR 3.7 billion in Group's net earnings versus last year.